Mark Pocan: Foreign policy

+In July 2026, Pocan, alongside Teresa Leger Fernández, Maxine Dexter, and Delia Ramirez, visited Cuba and met with president Miguel Díaz-Canel and other ministers.
+He called the US energy embargo on Cuba a "silent Gaza".

 Immigration

 In June 2018, Pocan announced that he would introduce legislation to dismantle U.S. Immigration and Customs Enforcement and establish a commission to determine how the government "can implement a humane immigration enforcement system" after visiting the Mexico–United States border and witnessing "the nation's immigration crisis".
 Representatives Pramila Jayapal and Adriano Espaillat joined Pocan in introducing the Establishing a Humane Immigration Enforcement System Act in July 2018.

 Trump administration

 On December 18, 2019, Pocan voted for both articles of impeachment against President Donald Trump.

 On February 5, 2025, Pocan introduced the Eliminating Looting of Our Nation by Mitigating Unethical State Kleptocracy (ELON MUSK) Act, which seeks to ban special government employees—especially Elon Musk—from obtaining federal contracts.

 Personal life

 Pocan is openly gay.
 He credits his political activism in part to an incident soon after he graduated from college and opened his printing business, when two men followed him after he left a gay bar and beat him with a baseball bat while they called him "faggot" and other anti-gay slurs.
-This gay bashing incident spurred him to become active in the Madison LGBT community.
-Pocan was the only openly gay member of the state assembly after Tammy Baldwin's election to Congress, and one of three LGBT members of the 100th Wisconsin Legislature, alongside Sen. Tim Carpenter (D–Milwaukee) and bisexual Rep. JoCasta Zamarripa (D–Milwaukee).
+This spurred him to become active in Madison's LGBT community.
+Pocan was the only openly gay member of the state assembly after Tammy Baldwin's election to Congress, and one of three LGBT members of the 100th Wisconsin Legislature, alongside Senator Tim Carpenter and Representative JoCasta Zamarripa.

-On November 24, 2006, Pocan and his long-term partner, Philip Frank, were legally married in Toronto, Ontario.
+On November 24, 2006, Pocan and his long-term partner, Philip Frank, were legally married in Toronto.
 Pocan's brother, William S. Pocan, serves as a circuit court judge in Milwaukee County.
 Pocan is among the few U.S. representatives not to identify with any religion.